If Mexico is on your bucket list (tip: it should be!) you should really consider visiting Merida, the capital of the state of Yucatán.

 Pop into the church (the home of Francisco de Montejo) and check out the Museum of Contemporary Art which is just as incredible on the outside as it is on the inside with 15 rooms of cutting-edge art.

 The food is often still cooked in the rustic ways of years-gone-by and many dishes feature spicy habanero peppers, and the spice elements are usually added via condiments after the meals are served, so if your pallet is a little more delicate, just avoid this step.

 Head to Lucas Galvez Market, just a few blocks away from the Grand Plaza, where you can purchase delicious fresh fruits and vegetables, as well as sample some local delicacies from street food vendors.

-Put it on your travel bucket list for the next time you’re booking a trip and want somewhere with good weather, stunning architecture, a rich history, and delicious food.
+Put it on your travel bucket list for the next time you book a trip and want somewhere with good weather, stunning architecture, a rich history, and delicious food!